sransara/com.sransara/content/notes/2019/build-yourself-a-dvcs-just-like-git/index.md

 title="Figure 11: Merging 'hot-fix' on to 'master' branch.
 G is a merge commit."
 %}}

 G is a merge commit.
-It is special only in the sense that it has **two parent commits**.
+It's special only in the sense that it has **two parent commits**.
 Everything else that we know about commits apply here.

 ### 3 way merge